+3.3 Links between climate, growth and water use efficiency

-The three selected climatic variables were not stationary during the study period, with growing season growing degree days (Spearman's ρ=0.63, p=0), precipitation (Spearman's ρ=0.48, p=1.1e-7) and length (Spearman's ρ=0.43, p=3.1e-6) all increasing over time (Figure 10).
+The three selected climatic variables were not stationary during the study period, with growing season growing degree days (Spearman's ρ=0.63, p=0), precipitation (Spearman's ρ=0.48, p=1.1e-7), and length (Spearman's ρ=0.43, p=3.1e-6) all increasing over time (Figure 10).

 The three-factor forcing was more sensitive to historic climate (Table 2), with differences in climate responses observed (see Figure 11, Table 3 for details).
-GAM based climate-response modelling had better performance and explained more variability for both forcing reconstructions (Table 2), and meaningful non-linearity was detected in the response to water use efficiency and precipitation for the three-factor forcing.
-Despite this, climate responses seen using generalized additive models were largely in line, in terms of magnitude and direction, with their linear counterparts.

-Water use efficiency was a significant negative predictor of growth in all cases.
+Generalized additive model-based climate-response modelling had better performance and explained more variability for both forcing reconstructions (Table 2), and meaningful non-linearity was detected in the response to water use efficiency and precipitation for the three-factor forcing.
+Despite this, climate responses seen using generalized additive models were consistent, in terms of magnitude and direction, with their linear counterparts.In all cases, water use efficiency was a significant negative predictor of growth.
 Accounting for tree-level productivity revealed that growing season growing degree days was a significant negative predictor of growth.
-Growing season precipitation had a similarly negative effect on growth, especially at higher precipitation levels.
-No response was observed to growing season length.
+Growing season precipitation had a similarly negative effect on growth, especially when precipitation increased.
+No response to changes in growing season length were observed.
 A similar approach was used to investigate climatic drivers of intrinsic water use efficiency (see Table 4 for model fit statistics).
-Climate was found to be a fairly good predictor of water-use efficiency for the corresponding year.
-Table 5 and Figure 12 show the response of intrinsic water-use efficiency.
-Water-use efficiency showed a strong negative response to growing season precipitation but no response to growing season length.
-Growing season length was a significant predictor for both the linear and generalized additive model but no clear relationship was visible.
+Climate was found to be a fairly good predictor for the corresponding year.
+Table 5 and Figure 12 show the response of intrinsic water use efficiency, which showed a strong negative response to growing season precipitation but no response to growing season length.
+Although growing season length was a significant predictor for both the linear and generalized additive model, no clear relationship was evident.

 4. Discussion